Michael A. Taylor Player Props: Twins vs. Rays

-Michael A. Taylor and his .324 on-base percentage over his past 10 games (53 points higher than his season-long percentage), will be in action for the Minnesota Twins against the Tampa Bay Rays and Shawn Armstrong on June 7 at 6:40 PM ET.
+The Minnesota Twins, including Michael A. Taylor (.324 on-base percentage in past 10 games, 53 points above season-long percentage), battle starter Tyler Glasnow and the Tampa Bay Rays at Tropicana Field, Thursday at 1:10 PM ET.

-In his last appearance, he went 1-for-3 with a double against the Rays.
+He had a one-hit showing in his most recent game (1-for-3) against the Rays.

 Michael A. Taylor Game Info & Props vs. the Rays